dgrantpete/DySWAPS/README.md

 # DySWAPS

-DySWAPS is a small, open-source package which contains the functionality to solve [Wordle](https://en.wikipedia.org/wiki/Wordle) puzzles by calculating the optimal guessing strategy based on a provided dictionary of words and the feedback from the game.
+DySWAPS is a small, open-source package which contains functionality to solve [Wordle](https://en.wikipedia.org/wiki/Wordle) puzzles by calculating the optimal guessing strategy based on a provided dictionary of words and the feedback from the game.
+It does this using information theory and dynamic programming, picking words that maximize the expected information gain from the next guess.
+Credit to [this](https://www.youtube.com/watch?v=v68zYyaEmEA) video by [Grant Sanderson](https://www.youtube.com/@3blue1brown) for helping me understand the idea behind this strategy.

 This package is mostly written as a personal educative project to help me learn more about semantic Python and to get more familiar with the Python package ecosystem, so I would appreciate any feedback or suggestions for improvement (and will continue to improve the package as I learn more).

 ## Usage

 ### Dependencies and Installation

-DySWAPS has a few dependencies, the biggest of which are `Numpy` and `Selenium`, which can be installed by running the following command in the root directory of the package:
+DySWAPS has a few dependencies, the biggest of which are `Numpy` and `Selenium`.
+These can be installed by running the following command in the root directory of this repository:
 ```
 pip install -r "requirements.txt"
 ```